 The programs explained so far have run in a straight line from start to finish.
 In an adventure game, once a player makes a choice, there is no way they can turn back and make another choice.

 A while loop is code that repeats itself based on a condition.

 Example: A while loop can continue to run until monster health is equal to 0.
 Now, players will continue to descend into the depths of the dungeon until they run out of health!

 With the above basics, you and your kids should have a better idea on whether or not embarking on an adventure into the world of Java coding fits their interests.

 So, next steps?

-Attending a summer coding camp is a great option, allowing students to dive into the details and build a lifelong passion for tech, like Java, alongside new friends in a pressure-free, creative environment.
-Online coding courses offer much of the same, but from the comfort of home.
+Attending an online coding course or summer coding camp is a great option, allowing students to dive into the details and build a lifelong passion for tech, like Java, alongside new friends in a pressure-free, creative environment.

 Have a kid who enjoys something like playing Pokémon?
 Maybe learning how to make a text adventure RPG is in their future.
 If they are interested in social media, perhaps they can try to recreate an algorithm for different user search functions.

 With hands-on exposure to Java fundamentals and the opportunity to dig deep into programming logic, coding camps help students build the confidence needed to keep learning long after summer ends.